jfroelich/rss-reader/docs/ops/transform-document.md

+# transform-document
-The `transform_document` function transforms a document by removing or changing nodes for various reasons, such as:
+Transforms a document by removing or changing nodes for various reasons:
 * to condense the size of the document by removing extraneous content
 * to remove hidden text and hidden markup
 * to remove uninformative content